olebole/irafdoc/doc/nttools.tupar.rst

   the names or numbers of the first and last parameters to be replaced.
   This can involve a lot of prompting for confirmation, especially if several tables are being edited with 'same=yes'.
-  In this context, <tt>"contiguous"</tt> means adjacent in the table header.
+  In this context, <span style="font-family: monospace;">"contiguous"</span> means adjacent in the table header.
   Thus, when replacing a range by name, it is not the parameters that fall alphabetically within the limits that will be replaced